Saviio/Asyi/README.md

 ```
-Note: The default JSONP callback method's name of Asyi Framework is ` callback `
+Note:  Default name of JSONP callback is ` callback `